 Under Section 1(3) of the Children Act 1989 the court must have regard in particular to :-

-For specialist and sensitive advice about any issues relating to children’s solicitors please contact us on Southampton 023 8071 3060 for a free initial consultation.
+For specialist and sensitive advice about any issues relating to children’s solicitors please contact us on Southampton 023 8071 3060 for an initial consultation.

 We will assist in many complicated and specialised areas of family law.

 Discuss your options and contact us on 02380 713 060